spignelon/PomSync/README.md

 Feel free to open issues or submit pull requests to improve this project!

 ## License
-This project is licensed under the MIT License.
+This project is licensed under the GPL-2.0 license.